JanAdell/Project-2-Research-Ai-RPG-Design/README.md

 ## Allied AI

-Allied AI is what designers usually use to support the player through their playthorughs.
+Allied AI is what designers usually use to support the player through their playthrorughs.
 Usually used in ARPG style games, it's centered around NPCs serving as stress relief for the player, something the enemies can focus for a while.

 Allied AI is fundamentally designed to be underpowered, so as not to overshadow the player, and also quite sturdy, so it can take a good beating when being focused.